 The two payment models you choose between:

 • DDU (Delivered Duty Unpaid): Your shipping price is just shipping.
 Customs collects duties from the customer when the package arrives.
 Cheaper for you to set up; punishingly bad for customer experience because customers get hit with a surprise bill at delivery.
-Conversion drops 15-30% on cross-border orders compared to DDP.
+Conversion drops 15 to 30% on cross-border orders compared to DDP.

 VAT/GST registration is a separate concern.
 If your sales to a country exceed certain thresholds (€10K for EU, AU$75K for Australia, varying elsewhere), you’re required to register for VAT/GST in that country.
 Shopify Markets Pro handles registration in major markets; otherwise you’ll work with a tax compliance partner like Avalara or TaxJar.